thepassle/astro-service-worker/blog.md

 ## Astro-service-worker

-While streaming responses in Astro may be a ways off yet, I did turn all of this into an Astro Integration that you can already use today: [`astro-service-worker`](https://github.com/thepassle/astro-service-worker).
+While streaming responses in Astro may be a ways off yet, I did turn my service worker experimentation into an Astro Integration that you can already use today: [`astro-service-worker`](https://github.com/thepassle/astro-service-worker).
 This integration will take your Astro SSR project, and create a service worker build for it.

 Getting started is easy, install the dependency: